Knowledge base

 - Once a filter is created, click on Continue to activate it.

-Add or modify a rule in Standard mode
+Add, duplicate, or modify a rule in Standard mode

-If there are already sorting filters, the button to add more is at the top right of the table:
+If there are already sorting filters, the button to add is at the top right of the table:

-These settings can be modified when you want by clicking on the pencil ✎ icon located to the right of the item in question.
+These settings can be modified at any time by clicking on the pencil icon ✎ located to the right of the concerned element.

 Create a new rule in Advanced (expert) mode

-If you don't know what you're doing, it is recommended to stay in Standard mode so as not to disrupt the sorting filters of your account ⚠️ No support is provided regarding the Sieve language (refer to this documentation — also discover the role of the host).
+If you do not know what you are doing, it is recommended to stay in Standard mode to avoid disrupting your account's sorting filters ⚠️ No support is provided regarding the Sieve language (refer to this documentation — also discover the role of the host).

 - The advanced mode allows you to configure sorting rules directly from a script in Sieve language.